5 Myths About Fixed Deposits Busted

 With the high inflation rates and volatility common in today’s market, Fixed Deposits (FD) have become an attractive investment avenue for most investors.
 If you have a lot of surplus in your saving accounts, it might be best to invest in Fixed Deposits, a step taken by most conservative investors.

 But there are many myths and misconceptions about Fixed Deposits that are restricting their growth potential.
 You should be aware of these if you’re planning on investing in one.

 Myth #1—Fixed Deposits are only offered by banks

 One of the most absurd myths about Fixed Deposits is that these handy investment options are solely offered by banks.
-The truth is quite to the contrary; apart from privatised and nationalised banks, lending companies and NBFCs (Non-Banking Financial Companies) can help you invest in FDs as well.
+The truth is quite to the contrary; apart from privatised and nationalised banks, lending companies and NBFCs (Non-Banking Financial Companies) can help you invest in FD (Fixed Deposit) as well.

 In fact, when you invest in Fixed Deposit schemes offered by NBFCs like Bajaj Finserv, you’re likely to enjoy better interest rates than those offered by most banks apart from handy features like flexible tenor options and online account access.

 Companies and NBFCs offering Fixed Deposits are governed by guidelines by section 58A of the Companies Act.